marcus-deans/Chess-Game/doc/TEAM_CONTRACT.md

       have a good idea of our progress thus far

 ### Helping each other

 * how and when to ask for help and what is needed to show effort
+    * You should not ask for help until you put your best effort.
+But you should not feel ashamed to ask for help.
 * response to team member asking for help
+    * When a team member is struggling with implementing a feature, you should try to help the member to the best of your ability.
 * ways to "go above and beyond" as needed to support the team and even other teams
+    * When your task or part is finished quicker than expected, you should be willing to help with other parts of the program.
+Regardless of your team's work, you should aim to at least get your parts perfected and at least help modify some parts of the other parts of the code to allow it to work with the rest of the program.

 ### Commitments